vinaywadhwa/just-watch-voice/README.md

 ## 👬 Contribution

 - This skill is powered by (unofficial) JustWatch APIs.
 Give them a donation.
-- Report issues or suggest features here on Github or on Reddit
+- Report issues or suggest features on [Github](https://github.com/vinaywadhwa/just-watch-voice/issues) or on [Reddit](https://www.reddit.com/r/googlehome/comments/gm3if1/just_watch_updated_international_edition_find/)
 - Rate this skill/action on [Amazon](https://www.amazon.com/dp/B088FJ7W1M) & [Google](https://assistant.google.com/services/a/uid/0000006c8cbb036a).
 - If you feel compelled, I'd love if you spread the word (can share this skill/action's [webpage](https://vinaywadhwa.github.io/just-watch-voice/)
 - Reach out with any feedback ![Twitter Follow](https://img.shields.io/twitter/follow/vinayw?style=social)